29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/v4-edp/v4-management.typ

   witness: "Daniel Dew",
   date: datetime(year: 2025, month: 2, day: 1),
 )
+// this page should go after immedialy after ESSEXReflection or stow and then metion the parallel rebuild
+//mention that the bot is good mostly
+//everything is good exept doinker and mogo clamp
+//time constraints and need to atend more comps
+// siter teams spare parts

 After competing in Stowe and Essex with our V3 bot, we realised that whilst it was good bot there were a number of limitations, which restricted our competitve potential.
 We also know of the importance of keeping up drivers practice in order to stay sharp.
 Our sister teams and our own team have enough parts left over for us to largely make a whole new bot in parallel to our V3 bot.
 The advantages of building in parallel to our existing robot version is as mentioned we can go to competitions, mid-way through building a new robot, additionally it means that we have a fallback option since we won't dismantle our current bot until we are satisfied that this new bot is a strict upgrade, which takes pressure off of the building process.